pst-on-github/homebridge-enocean/README.md

     1. Set the FSSA to learn mode (left button 1 s, right button 2 times)
     2. Activate the *EnOcean Learn* accessory.
     3. Click the FSSA accessory in Homebridge.
 This will send a teach-in message to the FSSA.
     4. Turn off the *EnOcean Learn* accessory.
     5. Verify switching the FSSA from Homebridge.
     6. Verify confirmation telegrams are working by switching the FSSA using the right button.

 Note: No advantage using the A5 EEP as it does not automatically enable acknowledge telegrams from the socket.
 They need to be enabled manually.

 #### Eltako FSLA-230V

-The Eltako FSLA-230V does nor have any buttons but supports auto create.
+The Eltako FSLA-230V does not have any buttons but supports auto create.
 Set it to lean mode and it should be automatically detected.
 Acknowledge telegrams from the FSLA will be enabled.

 ## Technical details

 ### Local Sender IDs

 As part of the concept of EnOcean the transceivers emulating different sender by using local sender IDs.